AlexDeL8/BaRated/README.md

 are having.
 The Google Maps API was used in order to show the location of the bars in the city.

-Twitter
+Line -Twitter
-    The Twitter API was used to retrieve tweets (in the form of a JSON object)
+    Line The Twitter API was used to retrieve tweets (in the form of a JSON object) Line using:
-    using:
-        `q: '%23BaRated'`
+        Line `q: '%23BaRated'`
-    with q being the query, and '%23BaRated' (translating to '#BaRated') being the arguement to search by.
+    Line with q being the query, and '%23BaRated' (translating to '#BaRated') Line being the arguement to search by.

-Instagram
+Line -Instagram
-    The Instagram API was used to retieve instagram posts (in the form of a JSONP object) using:
+    Line The Instagram API was used to retieve instagram posts Line (in the form of a JSONP object) using:
-        `q: 'BaRated'`
+        Line `q: 'BaRated'`
-    with q being the query to search for posts by, and 'BaRated' being the arguement to search by.
+    Line with q being the query to search for posts by, and 'BaRated' being the Line arguement to search by.

-Google Maps
+Line -Google Maps
-    The Google Maps API was used to initalize and present a map of New Brunswick and placed markers on the map in respect to which bar is selceted on the site.
+    Line The Google Maps API was used to initalize and present a map of New Brunswick Line and placed markers on the map in respect to which bar is selceted on the site.

 Contacts
 --------

-If you have any questions or comments on this project please feel free to email me at `<alexnaj88@gmail.com>`
+If you have any questions or comments on this project please feel free to email me at [`<alexnaj88@gmail.com>`](mailto:alexnaj88@gmail.com?Subject=Questions/Comments About BaRated)